ghga-de/ghga-metadata-schema/docs/schema_markdown/Experiment_experimental_method.md

 # Slot: experimental_method

-One or more Experimental Methods that are associated with this Experiment.
+The alias of one or more Experimental Methods that are associated with this Experiment.

 URI: [GHGA:Experiment_experimental_method](https://w3id.org/GHGA/Experiment_experimental_method)